davekirby/EFFProject/user_manual.md

 Also each cycle the best performing individuals are carried over unmodified to ensure that they are not selected out.
 The number to carry over is controlled by the `elite_size` parameter.
 Also a number of new individuals given by the `replacements` hyperparameter are created to prevent too much loss of diversity.

+By default the FuzzyClassifier will run each individual against the entire training data before creating the next generation.
+For a large dataset this will be very slow and wasteful, so there is a hyperparameter `batch_size` that will split the input data into small batches and train/evolve the population against each batch in turn.
+This can lead to much faster convergence.
+However there is a possibility that an individual may do well against one batch and poorly against another so a good performing individual overall may be weeded out by one poor batch.
+To counter this there is a `memory_decay` hyperparameter that controls an exponential weighted moving average of the fitness values over successive evaluations.
+This is a value between 0 and 1, where 1 (the default) only remembers the most recent fitness value, and 0 only remembers the first fitness value.

+The `batch_size` hyperparameter is ignored by the GymRunner class, but the `memory_decay` hyperparameter is used because the individuals may be evaluated against successive randomly initialised environments so may perform well one time and badly another.

 ### Selection algorithm {- .unlisted}
 evofuzzy uses a double tournament algorithm [@lukeFightingBloatNonparametric2002] when selecting the next generation, to help prevent trees from growing too large (bloat).
 The selection is done in two steps: